Gygrfynhvfcddeft/Eaglercraft-Server-Paper/README.md

 ## First time setting up the server(For Github Codespaces)
+(You can also use this on Linux if you want, but you would need to play locally or port forward yourself)

 First, you need to create a GitHub Codespaces
 To make one click on the big green button that says **<>Code**